SPhillips1337/AI_interview_assistant/README.md

 4.  **Open the application:**
     Open your web browser and navigate to `http://localhost:8000/`.

+## History Page

+To view the conversation history, open `http://localhost:8000/history.php` in your browser.
+This page will update in near real-time as you have new conversations.

+If you have configured the `PERPLEXICA_URL` in your `.env` file, you will see a "Dig Deeper" button next to each response, which allows you to send that response to your Perplexica instance for further research.

 ## Configuration

 The application is configured through the `.env` file.
 The following variables are available: